Polymer/tools/packages/wct-mocha/README.md

 </html>
 ```

-_When you use `wct` on the command line, it is generating an index like this for
+_When you use `wct` or `polymer test` on the command line, it is generating an
-you based on the suites you ask it to load._
+index like this for you based on the suites you ask it to load._